jQAssistant/dev-space-for-github-templates/.github/ISSUE_TEMPLATE/02-template-for-bug.md

+---
+name: Bug Report Template
+about: Report a bug using this template
+title: Bug Report
+labels: type:bug
+assignees: ''
+---

 _This hint can be removed_
 **We are happy, to know about the problems you have while using jQAssistant.
 Sometimes we learn more about us and our projects from the bugs you find.
 Please try to fillout as many sections as good as you can.